gksx/quipu/README.md

 # quipu

-super easy toy client library for redis
+super easy toy client library for redis not meant for usage

-see tests for usage